Missions & Ministries – Activities and Opportunities

 Cape May Community Food Closet: Food and other necessities are collected and delivered to the Community Food Bank.

-Ginny’s Pennies: Collect your pennies (and small change) and give them to Peggy Sagers.
-She is now helping Ginny Stiffler in their joint mission to collect and roll the coins.
-They collect them to purchase grocery gift cards for families in need during the Thanksgiving and Christmas Holidays.
-Giving to Ginny’s Pennies is almost as contagious as her beautiful smile!
+Ginny’s Pennies: Collect your pennies (and small change) and give them to Gladys Mendo.
+She has now taken over this ministry for Ginny Stiffler.
+Ginny is 97 years young and no longer able to collect and roll the coins.
+The coins are collected to purchase grocery gift cards for families in need during the Thanksgiving and Christmas Holidays.
+Giving to Ginny’s Pennies is almost as contagious as her beautiful smile, and Gladys is always full of energy and willing to help!

 Aluminum Pull Tabs: Collect your aluminum pull tabs and give them to Gladys Mendo.
 They are recycled and the money is used to purchase medical and non-medical items for Shriner’s Hospital.
 Donate your tabs to help heal a child.